mrstephenson2142/EAD-XML-Conversion-Scripts-Cross-Platform/README.md

 # EAD-XML-Conversion-Scripts-Cross-Platform

-This repository is based on another repository called [EAD-XML-Conversion-Scripts](https://github.com/RWTTU/EAD-XML-Conversion-Scripts), which was originally written in PowerShell and was limited to use on Windows machines only.
+This repository is based on another repository called [EAD-XML-Conversion-Scripts](https://github.com/RWTTU/EAD-XML-Conversion-Scripts), which was originally written in PowerShell and was largely limited to windows Machines.
 The aim of this repository is to provide a cross-platform solution by rewriting the **NewEADXMLCreationScript** in Python.

 The Python script has been compiled into an exe file using `pyinstaller`, making it executable on Windows machines without requiring a Python installation.
 However, the source files can be used on any platform with Python installed.
 The script can also be run without being compiled into a binary on any system running Python 3.8 or later.

+# Requirements

+- Tested on Python 3.8

-## Installation
+# Installation

-1. Download the latest release from the [releases page](https://github.com/username/EAD-XML-Conversion-Scripts-Python/releases).
+1. Download the exe file from the latest release on the [releases page](https://github.com/mrstephenson2142/EAD-XML-Conversion-Scripts-Cross-Platform/releases).
 2. Extract the downloaded zip file to a desired location.

-## Usage
+# Usage

 1. Double-click `EAD-XML-Conversion-Scripts.exe` to execute the script.

-Note: For non-Windows platforms, Python 3.8 or later needs to be installed.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+# Compile the Executable from Source

+1. Navigate to the directory that contains your Python script.
+`cd /path/to/your/script`

+2. Install pyinstaller.
+`pip install pyinstaller`

+3. Create a standalone executable file using pyinstaller.
+`pyinstaller --onefile your_script_name.py`

+4. The executable file will be created in a dist directory in the same location as your script